gravitational/teleport/rfd/0058-desktop-file-transfer.md

 think about a file "transfer" - they just select a directory and then interact with it from the remote machine.

-The biggest drawback with this approach is that this API is currently only [available](https://caniuse.com/?search=File%20System%20Access) in some Chromium browsers, the most popular being Chrome and Edge (enabling it in Brave requires modifying the setting at brave://flags/#file-system-access-api).
+The biggest drawback with this appraoch is that this API is currently only [available](https://caniuse.com/?search=File%20System%20Access) in some Chromium browsers, the most popular being Chrome and Edge (enabling it in Brave requires modifying the setting at brave://flags/#file-system-access-api).
 However, this